SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Using Glue data quality, you can setup alerts and data quality metrics to provide confidence in the data you are leveraging

+Glue Data Catalog is a catalog of datasets which has a glue data crawler which will look into all databases or any JDBC compatible database and write metadata into data catalog

+All services rely of glue data catalog to pull data like Athena, EMR, Redshift, etc

 ## Amazon Athena

 Amazon Athena supports Apache Parquet, JSON and Apache ORC

 Athena does not support XML

+Athena Performance Improvements:
+	* Use columner data for cost savings (Apache Parquet or ORC recommended)
+	* Use Glue to convert data to Parquet or ORC
+	* Compress data for smaller retrievals
+	* Partition data in amazon S3 for easy querying on virtual columns
+	* Use bigger files to minimize overhead (>128 MB), larger files are easier to scan and retrieve

+Athena Federated Query allows you to query data from anywhere, not just S3.
+It can be relational, non relational, custom data sources, object, etc (AWS and on prem)

+It uses data source connectors which is a lambda function to run federated queries (One Lambda Function per data source connector)

 ## AWS Global Accelerator